ajaydeopa/ajaydeopa.github.io/why_we_do_what_we_do.md

 If I have to answer it in one sentence then I would say because we LOVE what we do.
 But let us focus on some other aspects:

 1. Quality of existing digital services
 In every field there are critics who points out the faults or error in the methods that we apply in that field.
 In digital world there are also critics in the form of tools that analyzes a website or an app and give feedbacks.
 When we were testing different websites most of the websites irrespective of how beautiful they were scored very low in most of the tests like speed and user-friendliness test.
-We have integrated one of those tools in our website.
-Why not try it yourself and find out truth?
+You can try one such tool in our website [kilobytetech.com](https://kilobytetech.com) for free and check out your website's performance.

 2. Cost Factor (Who may have guessed?)
 In sites like Freelancer, Truelancer etc. where people post their projects to hire freelancers we noticed a trend.
 Some of the bids were very low and some of them were quite high.
 We noticed that most of the time the bids were placed only to get the project but not to build a good project which is a wrong way of doing things.

 After analyzing everything we came to one conclusion that the whole process of developing a product and the resulting product is wrong.